Script-Languages-Container-Tool

 Create the language container and export it to the local file system

-or upload it directly into the BucketFS (currently http only, https follows soon)
+or deploy it directly to the BucketFS (both http and https are

-Once it is successfully uploaded, it will print the ALTER SESSION statement
+Once it is successfully deployed, it will print the ALTER SESSION

-that can be used to activate the script language container in the database.
+statement that can be used to activate the script language container in

 --bucket-name <bucket-name> --path-in-bucket <path/in/bucket> --container-name <container-name>